SyncfusionExamples/MAUI-Radial-Gauge-Getting-Started-/README.md

 # MAUI Radial Gauge Getting Started

-This repository contains sample for how to get started with the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
+This repository contains sample to get started with the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
 The .NET MAUI Radial Gauge is a multi-purpose data visualization control, that displays numerical values on a circular scale.
 It has a rich set of features such as axes, ranges, pointers, and annotations that are fully customizable and extendable.

 ## Syncfusion controls